Jujutsu Kaisen

 practitioners, especially the ones that worked for the Imperial

 date, time, direction, and general personnel affairs.
-They also did Feng Shui: checking if a house or property's location, direction, and furniture set-up drew in Luck, and Prosperity, or Ghosts and Malice
+They also borrowed Feng Shui from China to check if a home or business property's location, direction, and furniture set-up drew in Luck and Prosperity, or Ghosts and Malice

 Beyond